Brake van: Equipment and Furniture

-These checks were part of the guard's train preparation duties, and their responsibility.
-The guard would also ensure that the van carried coal and kindling to light the stove fire, even in summer if the train was to be relieved by another crew who might have to work into the cool of evening or night.
+These checks were part of the guard's train preparation duties and their responsibility.
+The guard would also ensure that the van carried coal and kindling to light the stove fire, even in summer, if the train was to be relieved by another crew who might have to work into the cool of evening or night.
 It was common for guards to carry old newspapers with which to stop up any draughts that made their presence felt at speed; partly fitted freight trains might run up to 60 mph.

-Other features of the van's interior would be a coal stove for the guard's heating and cooking needs, above which was a rail with hooks on for the purpose of drying wet clothing.
-Furniture would consist of padded seating, with pads at shoulder height to protect the guard from the inevitable jolts and jerks ('snatches') of freight work, at the duckets; the guard would sit here for protection while the train was moving, unless absolutely necessary.
+Other features of the van's interior included a coal stove for the guard's heating and cooking needs, above which was a rail with hooks for drying wet clothing.
+Furniture would consist of padded seating, with pads at shoulder height to protect the guard from the inevitable jolts and jerks ('snatches') of freight work, at the duckets; the guard would sit here for protection while the train was moving, unless necessary.
 The guard could reach the brake wheel from that position.
-This padded seat would be on top of a bench locker that stretched the entire side of one side of the van and half of the other (the side which the stove).
-A further padded seat was provided at the end of this bench locker where there was a small desk for the guard to perform whatever written work was necessary.
+This padded seat would be on top of a bench locker that stretched along one side of the van and half of the other (the side with the stove).
+A further padded seat was provided at the end of this bench locker, where a small desk was available for the guard to perform any necessary written work.

 Decline

 In 1968, the requirement for fully fitted freight trains to end with a guard's van was lifted.
-By this time, nearly all steam locomotives had been withdrawn and most of the standard-design British Railways diesel and electric locomotives which replaced them had cabs at both ends.
+By this time, nearly all steam locomotives had been withdrawn, and most of the standard-design British Railways diesel and electric locomotives which replaced them had cabs at both ends.
 The guard was therefore allowed to ride in the rearmost locomotive cab, which gave a good view of the whole train.
 There being in consequence no operational need for so many brake vans, many types were withdrawn.
-In 1985, the rail unions agreed to single-man operation of some freight services, and for the first time in over 150 years trains were operated without a guard on board.
-Brake vans continued to be required, nevertheless, on trains carrying dangerous chemicals until the late 1990s.
+In 1985, the rail unions agreed to single-man operation of some freight services, and for the first time in over 150 years, trains were operated without a guard on board.
+Nevertheless, brake vans were required on trains carrying dangerous chemicals until the late 1990s.